MonoidMusician/blog/sources/mbox.md

 We will be using a feature called “Local Folders”, which is a local account that Thunderbird maintains, not tied to any external servers.

-Unfortunately we need to set up a fake account first to get access to Local Folders.^[It was not always this way, as far as I can tell …]
+Unfortunately we need to set up a fake account first to get access to Local Folders.^[It was not always this way, as far as I can tell&nbsp;…]

 When it says “Set up your existing email address”, weʼll do our best to decline its offer: